T-Wezzy/MSAMinor2024/README.md

 # MSA Minor 2024
-This repo will store code for the msa minor in 2024
+This contains code for the cost funciton